ernestwisniewski/kbin/docs/admin_guide.md

 ```

 #### Debugging
 Test postgresql connections if using a remote server, same with redis.
 Ensure no firewall blocking is enabled for the remote ip.

 Assets showing a 403 most times is a invalid nginx config from my experience.

 The original command for the composer install left me with loading issues 500 error, using just the base command however loads with no problems.
+It looks like the --no-dev causes the issue here.
+Noticed the "dev" setting in the .env sets the developer bottom bar on/off.

 ```bash
 composer install --prefer-dist --no-dev --no-autoloader --no-scripts --no-progress